 Accuracy is also critical when compiling inventory data.
 It has been shown that inventory accuracy improves performance on logistics metrics.
 So when you improve your inventory visibility — and therefore accuracy — you not only reduce your inventory carrying costs and the incidence of stock outages, you also improve other logistics processes, such as the receipt of inbound materials from your suppliers and order processing in general.

-Your order status metrics are definitely something you’ll want to track on the dashboard of your supply chain visibility platform.
+Your order status metrics are definitely something you’ll want to track on the supply chain kpi dashboard of your real-time visibility platform.
 If anything gives you an immediate indication of any potential glitches in your supply chain, it is this particular set of metrics.